jnozzi/cocoadev.com/markdown/ShowAndHideNSPopUpButton.md

-Is there any method to show/hide an General/NSPopUpButton like the "Hidden" checkbox in Interface Builder does?
+Is there any method to show/hide an NSPopUpButton like the "Hidden" checkbox in Interface Builder does?

 ----

-    -General/[NSView setHidden:].
-General/NSPopUpButton is a subclass of General/NSView.
+    -[NSView setHidden:].
+NSPopUpButton is a subclass of NSView.

 ----